Thank You For Visiting

 September 24, 1904, the Black Patch War began in Western Kentucky and Northern Tennessee with the formation of the Planter’s Protective Association (PPA).
 On this date, 1,000 local tobacco growers and professional men met in Guthrie, intending to work as a team, with the major tobacco buyer.
 It did not work out this way and thus began a fiery and violent era.
-PPA members called the non-poolers “hillbillies” and the buyers’ monopoly “The Trust.”
 The PPA turned to violence to get their neighbors and big business to see their way.

-September 24, 1909, Deputy Sheriff Carlo Jones, Whitley County Sheriff’s Office, was shot and killed as he attempted to quell a disturbance.
+September 24, 1909, Deputy Sheriff Carlo Jones, Whitley County Sheriff’s Office, died as he attempted to quell a disturbance.
 Deputy Jones was on a train near Pineville when two men started fighting in the smoking car.
 As he attempted to stop the men from fighting, one of them pulled out a .45 caliber revolver and shot him twice, killing him.
 Two brothers were arrested three weeks later in Corbin and charged with Deputy Jones’ murder.
 One was convicted of manslaughter and sentenced to two years in prison.
 Only four hours before he killed Deputy Jones, he had been released from the Kentucky Penitentiary after serving six years of a life sentence for murder.
 Governor Augustus Wilson had pardoned him.

-September 24, 1950, the following died in the Korean War: 19-year-old Marine Corps CPL Jack Ray Harrison from Jefferson County, Army PVT Clarence H. Tingle from Nelson County and Army PVT Edward J. Wilson from Franklin County.
+September 24, 1950, the following died in the Korean War: 19-year-old Marine Corps CPL Jack Ray Harrison from Jefferson County, Army PVT Clarence H. Tingle from Nelson County, and Army PVT Edward J. Wilson from Franklin County.

-September 24, 1967, Johnny Unitas, the U of L quarterback standout, passed the 30,000 NFL yards thrown.
-The milestone came in a win for the Colts against the Eagles.
-Drew Brees holds the record with 80,358 yards thrown.
+September 24, 1967, Johnny Unitas, the UofL quarterback standout, passed the 30,000 NFL yards thrown, in a win, for the Colts against the Eagles.
+The GOAT currently holds the record with 84,732 yards thrown.

 September 24, 2017, Louisville native Justin Thomas became the FedEx Cup champion taking home $10 million.
 This capped off an incredible year for Justin who won five PGA Tour events, including the PGA Championship, his maiden Major Championship.